webcomics/dosage/doc/web/content/comics/SmackJeeves_Pause.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>&quot;Pause&quot; is a light story about a boy, Yoshiro Koizumi, who can freeze time whenever he wants to.
-When he suddenly meets a girl who is unaffected by his time-freezing powers, his peaceful high school life is thrown into chaos as she discovers his dark secrets which Yoshiro only shows when time is frozen. -Updates daily... most of the time :|</td>
+When he suddenly meets a girl who is unaffected by his time-freezing powers, his peaceful high school life is thrown into chaos as she discovers his dark secrets which Yoshiro only shows when time is frozen. -Updates every 3-4 days.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://pause.smackjeeves.com/comics/">http://pause.smackjeeves.com/comics/</a></td>